KennethAtchon/Loctelli/project/src/shared/job-queue/README.md

 - All processors follow the same base interface for consistency
 - The implementation is fully typed with TypeScript for better developer experience
 - Generic task execution allows ANY function to run in background
+- **Service Registry pattern eliminates circular dependency issues**
-- Service method execution provides dependency injection for complex operations
+- **Services maintain their original dependency injection context**
+- **Only explicitly registered methods are callable via job queue for security**
+- **BullMQ provides better performance and reliability than bee-queue**